Tuesday, March 3, 2015

 You would have thought that an accident would have slowed me down, but think again.

-As children growing up in the country, we had to make our own fun, and we had a very vivid imagination, our horses were made of sticks, and our boyfriends, were characters from the television shows that we watched.
+As children growing up in the country, we had to make our own fun, and we had very vivid imaginations.
+Our horses were made of sticks, and our boyfriends were characters from the television shows we watched.

-A big screen tubed television set in a wooden cabinet, playing the black and white shows was our first.
+A big-screen tube television set in a wooden cabinet, playing black-and-white shows, was our first.

-We watched many westerns Gun Smoke, Bonanza, Have Gun Will Travel, and Maverick.
-My favorite show, which was not a western, was Adventures in Paradise.
+We watched many westerns, including Gunsmoke, Bonanza, Have Gun, Will Travel, and Maverick.
+My favorite show that wasn't a western was Adventures in Paradise.

 Everyone detested the nights we had to watch the president make his speech because he was on every channel.

-To get better reception, my dad had brought home a power line pole that he put our antenna on.
+To improve reception, my dad brought home a power line pole and mounted our antenna on it.

 The Power pole had spikes staggering up it, which allowed him to walk up to the top.

-My dad had to use a ladder to get to the first set of spikes, not sure if this was to keep us from climbing to the top or not.
+My dad had to use a ladder to reach the first set of spikes, not sure if that was to keep us from climbing to the top.

 When we were not watching television, we were outside, which was most of the time.

-There were just a few neighborhood kids that lived nearby, that were close to our ages.
+There were just a few neighborhood kids who lived nearby, who were close to our ages.

 My friend's parents had several detached buildings scattered around their home.

-One of those buildings contained a variety of discarded bags of clothes, hats, purses, and shoes.
+One of those buildings contained a variety of discarded clothing, hats, purses, and shoes.

-We would go inside this building and dig through each bag, trying on different dresses, shoes, and hats, to find just the right one, that we would wear that day.
+We would go inside this building and dig through each bag, trying on different dresses, shoes, and hats to find the right one to wear that day.

 Our imaginations would take us to faraway places.

-As, I would find myself, aboard a large schooner with Gardner McKay, in the middle of the Pacific Ocean.
+I would find myself aboard a large schooner with Gardner McKay, in the middle of the Pacific Ocean.

-A storm would be brewing, and our boat would be rocking back and forth, as the waves tossed us to and fore, which did not matter because I was standing to next a dark-skinned, browned-eyed, the man with his brown hair blowing in the wind.
+A storm would be brewing, and our boat would be rocking back and forth, as the waves tossed us to and fro, which did not matter because I was standing next to a dark-skinned, browned-eyed man with his brown hair blowing in the wind.

-We could always smell food cooking, coming from my friend's grandmother’s kitchen, and when she opened that screen door holding a plate of sugar cookies, we knew it was time for a break.
+We could always smell food cooking from my friend's grandmother's kitchen, and when she opened that screen door, holding a plate of sugar cookies, we knew it was time for a break.

 Her grandmother would call us and say, I have hot cookies and some fresh milk, and we would come running.